 Student Learning Outcomes/Objectives

 To gain maximum benefit, the work experience must have a supervisor or mentor available to provide coaching and evaluation of the student.
-Before the internship begins, the student should develop several learning objectives to be met during the work experience.
-Learning objectives are specific, measurable statements of what the student hopes to accomplish or learn during the internship.
+Before the residency begins, the student should develop several learning objectives to be met during the work experience.
+Learning objectives are specific, measurable statements of what the student hopes to accomplish or learn during the residency.
 Each learning objective should center on developing a specific professional skill, job competency, or a broader knowledge of a specific segment of the entertainment industry.

 Program Level Learning Outcomes